sshanshans/stat140/content/policies.md

 <br>

 #### Evaluative assignments (60%)
 The evaluative assignments are an opportunity to assess the knowledge and skills you’ve learned.
 Typically, you will get one evaluative assignment each week.
-Each assignment is worth 100 points.
 The first three evaluative assignments (EA01-03) are mini-projects that will build up the muscles and skills for you to complete the final group project (EA04-07).
 Remeber the goal of this course is to enable *you* to tell a story with data in as faithful a manner as possible.

 Note that in all group projects, you are responsible for forming your own group.
 If you need help find a group, or a group member, just let me know.
 <br>